If your brick patio or path has weeds in the gaps, these practical tips will help revive the space and stop regrowth with resorting to herbicides.

 And we liked it just fine.

-And what are the odds are next home would also have the same design?
-Oy.
+And what are the odds our next home would also have a brick driveway and pathways?
+Double ug.

 You know how this goes.